 Why does a plant-based diet benefit elderly dogs?

 1. Elderly dogs need high quality proteins that contain all 10 essential amino acids and the proteins must be readily available and not in excess as this can hasten ageing by being detrimental to their kidneys.
-A balanced plant-based diet made of lentils, peas, sweet potato and added Vegdog provide all the essential amino acids that dogs will selectively choose as they can smell the amino acids in the food.
+A balanced plant-based diet made of lentils, peas, sweet potato and added VEGDOG supplement provides all the essential amino acids that dogs will selectively choose as they can smell the amino acids in the food.
 These proteins are gentler and kinder than meat protein.